New Bridge Middle School: B.E.A.R.S. have P.R.I.D.E

-B.E.A.R.S. not only represents the school mascot but also serves as the school-wide guidelines for success.
-B.E.A.R.S. stands for Be prepared, Everyone shows respect, Attitude matters, Remember responsibilities and Safety first.
-P.R.I.D.E. is the school-wide effort focusing on everyone's Personal Responsibility In Dynamic Education.'
+B.E.A.R.S. represent the school mascot and serves as school-wide guidelines.
+B.E.A.R.S. stands for: Be prepared, Everyone shows respect, Attitude matters, Remember responsibilities and Safety first.
+P.R.I.D.E. is the school-wide effort for "Personal Responsibility In Dynamic Education."

 Achievement Performance

 New Bridge Middle School's 2013-14 READY Accountability data represents one of measures school performance.
 The model reports achievement in three forms: 1) proficiency, 2) Annual Measurable Objectives (AMO), and 3) academic growth.
 The READY Accountability model includes testing for 6th, 7th, and 8th grade mathematics and reading and 8th grade science through the North Carolina End-of-Grade (EOG) tests.
 Our students enrolled in Math 1 take the End-of-Course (EOC) test.
 The results from these tests are contained within the READY Accountability profile for New Bridge Middle School.
 Although it is not part of the READY Accountability model, this testing and accountability brief will also report data from the North Carolina Final Exams (NCFE) for 6th, 7th and 8th grade social studies and 6th and 7th grade science.